Legoless/Alpha/README.md

 # Thanks

-This project would not be possible without all the work done by respected community contributors.
+This project would not be possible without all the work done by many respected community contributors.
 Thanks to all contributors of the following projects:

 - [**FLEX (Flipboard Explorer)**](https://github.com/Flipboard/FLEX)